google/open-location-code/Documentation/Reference/plus.codes_Website_API.md

 If other people obtain your key, they can make requests to any API that is enabled for that key, consuming your free quota, and if you have billing enabled, can incur charges.

 The normal way of securing API keys is setting restrictions on the host that can use it to call Google APIs.
-These methods won't work here, because the calls to the Google API are being done from the plus codes server.
+These methods won't work here, because the calls to the Google API are being done from the Plus Codes server.

-Instead, you can encrypt your Google API key, and use the encrypted value in the requests to the plus codes API.
+Instead, you can encrypt your Google API key, and use the encrypted value in the requests to the Plus Codes API.
-The plus codes server will decrypt the key and use the decrypted value to make the calls to Google.
+The Plus Codes server will decrypt the key and use the decrypted value to make the calls to Google.

 If anyone obtains your encrypted API key, they cannot use it to make direct requests to any Google API.
-(They can still use it to make requests to the plus codes API, see the next section for a solution.)
+(They can still use it to make requests to the Plus Codes API, see the next section for a solution.)

 For example, to protect the Google API key `my_google_api_key`, encrypt it like this: